bmschmidt/rubberstamp/README.md

 It's called 'rubberstamp' because

-1. It just robotically approves any changes that any user makes to the repo, and
+1. It just robotically approves any changes that any user makes in Google, and
 2. You *could* use a rubber stamp to make a wax seal, but it wouldn't work especially well.